Cat & Dog Vaccinations in Boca Raton

 Types of Vaccines We Offer

 Dogs and cats are vulnerable to a wide range of diseases, but vaccines can keep them from becoming infected.
-Our vaccines are divided into two categories: core (highly recommended for all pets) and noncore (recommended for certain pets at risk).
-The pet vaccinations we provide include:
+Our cat and dog vaccinations are divided into two categories: core (highly recommended for all pets) and noncore (recommended for certain pets at risk).
+The cat & dog vaccinations we provide include:

 - DHLPP – Distemper, hepatitis, leptospirosis, parvovirus, and parainfluenza

 - FVRCPP – Feline viral rhinotracheitis, calicivirus, panleukopenia, and chlamydia psitticai

 - Coronavirus (usually recommended for puppies in social settings and on an as-needed basis as an adult)

 - Canine Influenza (recommended for dogs who consistently come into contact with other dogs such as at dog parks, training, boarding, grooming, etc.)

 - Lyme Disease (recommended for dogs who are often outdoors in wooded areas, and/or those who travel)